 There were some tears, including my own, and it was a moment of magic that manifested to prove that not only are there good people in this terribly competitive industry, but that IDEA IS KING, and if new producers and writers understand that Idea is the core commodity sought after by the leaders of our industry, they’ll never get bogged down in doubt or other hurdles that only distance the idea from its true potential.
 Everything else is just forcing square pegs into round holes.
 What edge did Daniel have on the masses of Producers fighting to get their carefully calculated projects in good favor with the heads of The Weinstein Company?
 He didn’t know any better, and he had the right ingredients with his pitch.

 UPDATE: I was pleased to position Daniel with an agent at UTA, and his deal was delivered.
 Daniel did close his agreement with The Weinstein Company, and executives are now in the process of casting.

-To learn more about pitching original concepts for television, visit the TV Writers Vault for extensive insight, insider interviews, and access to our industry’s online marketplace where producers scout new show ideas from people like you.
+To learn more about pitching original concepts for television, visit the TV Writers Vault for extensive insight, insider interviews, and access to our industry’s online marketplace where producers scout new TV show ideas from people like you.

 You may also want to absorb our slate of executive interviews published sharing insider info from many of our top television producers and network executives.